Road Trip Essentials

 Q: What essentials should I consider before setting out on a road trip?

 A: The classic Aussie road trip is back with a vengeance, with Australian families embracing the opportunity to hit the road to explore their own backyard.
 There are two main things to consider before setting out on your NSW journey: safety and entertainment, with both key to a smooth and happy ride.
 Here’s a checklist to consider before setting off:

-Pit stops: Petrol prices fluctuate wildly throughout NSW; to ensure you’re getting the best value, download the Fuel Check app which lists the prices of petrol stations in real time.
+- Pit stops: Petrol prices fluctuate wildly throughout NSW; to ensure you’re getting the best value, download the Fuel Check app which lists the prices of petrol stations in real time.
+If you're driving an electric car, you can find a list of charging points across the state here.
 Khoury advises stopping at places where children can run around and play, expending energy and having fun while the driver reboots.
 He also suggests leaving home with an empty esky, filling it with healthy snacks and treats in regional towns to support local communities.
 “If you’re heading out from Sydney, there’s every chance you’ve be driving past some amazing parts of NSW that have remarkable fruit and veg – you can even pull over and pick your own fruit.
 So don’t stock up in Woolies – buy your snacks during your journey.”

 - Happy kids, happy parents: If you’re going on a long journey, it’s important to keep the children entertained so they don’t cause distraction to the driver.
 “Make sure the kids’ devices are all charged, there is plenty on their iPads and they have headphones plugged in,” Khoury suggests.
 “Obviously we encourage people to use these devices safely, so don’t have them in the front seat – and the driver can’t touch any of them.”